akshiv/phys408FourierOptics/LabNoteBook.md

 | 86 | 11 |  |
 | 97 | 11 | 11 |

+The reference image gives the spacing relation between mm and pixels There is 3.175 mm/dip and there is also 12.4 pixels/dip Therefore there is about 3.9 pixels/mm

+From this we can assume that on the screen there is 1.62 mm/line

 8. What wire spacing do these spatial frequencies correspond to?